 Clair J. Nixon

-PWC Accounting Excellence Professor
+PWC Accounting Excellence Professor (Retired)

 Results of Dr. Nixon’s research activities have appeared in numerous journals including Agribusiness, an international journal, Journal of Agribusiness, American Journal of Agricultural Economics, Journal of Taxation, Tax Advisor, Taxation for Accountants, Financial Analysts Journal, and many others.
 He has co-authored five books including Personal Finance, Individual Income Taxation, How to Analyze Financial Statements in Agriculture and others.

 He has also been the recipient of over $500,000 in competitive grants from organization such as the National Oceanic and Atmospheric Administration, Department of Commerce, Department of Agriculture, Canadian Embassy, Center for the Study of Western Hemisphere Trade, and many others.
 He has presented numerous papers at regional national and international professional meetings.
 He has also appeared on television and radio programs to discuss national tax policy issues.

 Dr. Nixon has received recognition for his excellence in teaching including the 1995-1996 Outstanding Teaching Award from the College of Business Honors Program as selected by the students; the 1993-1994 Association of Former Students Distinguished Achievement in Teaching; and in 1992, the Association of Former Students, Texas A&M University, awarded him the Distinguished Teaching Award, College of Business.
 Ernst & Young awarded him the Ernst & Young Faculty Excellence Award in 2010.
 He received the Chairman’s Award from Halliburton Corporation, 2008.

 He is the holder of the PricewaterhouseCoopers Teaching Excellence Professorship.
 He has held this professorship since 1991.